 Authoritative parents tend to discipline their children through non-punitive methods such as time-out and natural consequences.

-Punitive punishment (fear conditioning) is favoured by authoritarian parents.
+Punitive punishment is favored by authoritarian parents.

 Both Parenting Styles Have High Expectations